LaunchCodeEducation/lchs/src/chapters/databases/sqlite.rst

 Add a New Table
 ---------------

-The next step is to add a new table to our database.
-We will do this with the ``cursor`` object. ``cursor`` uses a special method to run SQL commands.
+The next step is to add a table to our database.
+We will do this with the ``cursor`` object.

+``cursor`` uses a special method to run SQL commands.
 The general syntax is:

 .. sourcecode:: Python

    cursor.execute(sql_query)

 ``sql_query`` must be a string or a string variable.
 What we put in that string depends on the action we want to perform.
-When ``.execute()`` runs, it converts the string into the SQL language and implements the command.
+When we call the ``.execute()`` method, it converts the string into the SQL language and runs the command.

 Let's use ``.execute()`` to create a table called ``students`` in ``practice.db``.
 The table will hold student names and their graduation year.

 #.
 In ``main.py`` define a variable to hold the SQL command.
+Be sure to type
+   the string *exactly* as shown below.

    .. sourcecode:: Python
       :linenos: